fChristenson/My-life-as-a-programmer/README.md

 ### Comments

-> How do I take my programming and software engineering skills to another level?

 > What computer language should I start with if I have no previous knowledge of coding?

 > I'm a programmer and I want to quit programming, what should I do?